sh00t2kill/HA-Bring-ToDo-List/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-orange.svg)](https://github.com/custom-components/hacs)

-# Custom Shopping List with Bring integration.
+# Home Assistant Todo List with Bring integration.

 A custom implementation of Home Assistant's new ToDo List that synchronises with Bring Shopping List (https://getbring.com/#!/app).
 The original component overrode the core shopping_list integration --- this uses the new Todo list functionality, creating a todo list for each shopping list created in Bring!